rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash/README.md

 ### 2. Update the configuration file
 Open `spark.properties` file and edit as appropriate.
 Open `logstash.conf` file and edit as appropriate.
-You can use any input and output plugin [logstash plugins]: https://www.elastic.co/guide/en/logstash/current/output-plugins.html
+You can use any input and output [Logstash Plugin] [logstash plugins]

 ### 3. Running the job on Streamly Dashboard
  - Log into [Streamly Dashboard] [streamly-dashboard]